Clinical Article

 Dispensing Tip

 When handing the pen to the patient, confirm whether they have refrigerator access.
 Patients travelling or without reliable refrigeration need to know the 28-day room temperature window.
+For patients in remote or regional Australia, plan cold-chain logistics carefully.

 Measuring weight loss progress during semaglutide treatment